MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 7. In the **Connection string** box, the string resembles `data source=<server name>;initial catalog=DWDataMart`.
 Replace the existing name of the computer running SQL Server by typing the name of the new computer running SQL Server.

-8. Go back to the previous Service Manager folder webpage, and click the **DWStagingAndConfig** data source.
+8. Go back to the previous Service Manager folder webpage, and select the **DWStagingAndConfig** data source.

 9. In the **Connection string** box, the string resembles `data source=<server name>;initial catalog= DWStagingAndConfig`.
 Replace the existing name of the computer running SQL Server by typing the name of the new computer running SQL Server.